Yaxell Whetstone - 600 Grit

 Refunds will be credited to the original payment method as soon as they are received but some banks may take up to 14 days to credit your account.

-Items can be returned to our warehouse at the address below.
-Items must be sent with a completed returns form and despatch note.
+Items can be returned to our shop at the address below.
+Items must be sent with a the invoice / order number clearly marked .

 Divertimenti - Returns